By Elizabeth “Betty” T. Jordan DNSc, RNC, FAAN, vice dean of nursing at the University of South Florida.

 You crave your morning java – who doesn’t!
-But experts, including those a the March of Dimes, recommend that if you’re trying to conceive or if you’re pregnant, you should limit your caffeine intake.
+But obstetricians at the American College of Obstetrics & Gynecology recommend that if you’re trying to conceive or if you’re pregnant, you should limit your caffeine intake.

-Research suggests that small amounts of caffeine appear to be safe – or about one 12-ounce cup of coffee.
+Research suggests that small amounts of caffeine appear to be safe – 200 mgs – or about one 12-ounce cup of coffee.
 What’s hard to know, however, is just how much caffeine is in that cuppa joe as it varies widely depending on the brand and how it’s prepared.

 Caffeine is a stimulant found in soft drinks, foods and medications.
 It’s naturally produced by plants and is added to foods and beverages.
 Coffee is a major source of caffeine.
 The amount of caffeine in foods and beverages varies.
 In general, federal experts have measured caffeine as follows:

 - brewed coffee contains an average of 137 milligrams (mg) per 8-ounce cup